 The Cursed Pillar (In Transition)

 The pillar was destroyed by an out-of-control car on Dec.
 17, 2016.
 It had previously been destroyed -- and then rebuilt -- by similar crashes in 1935 and 1958.
-Augusta may rebuild it again.
+Augusta says the pillar will again be rebuilt, but hasn't said when.

 It may be that curses are proclaimed every day to keep objects where they are.
 At least two have successfully maintained the status quo for over a century: the obscure Hoodoo Marker of Maryland, and the surprisingly popular Cursed Pillar of Georgia.